Katarina Karnéus

 Born in Stockholm, Katarina Karnéus studied at Trinity College of Music in London, and at the National Opera Studio.
 In 1995 she won the BBC Cardiff Singer of the World Competition.

-Since then she has appeared throughout the world in opera, concert and recital and worked with many leading conductors including Sir Simon Rattle, Sir Charles Mackerras, Sir Mark Elder, Sir Roger Norrington, Antonio Pappano, Michael Tilson-Thomas, Franz Welser-Möst, Donald Runnicles and Ivor Bolton.
+She has worked with Sir Simon Rattle, Sir Charles Mackerras, Sir Mark Elder, Sir Roger Norrington, Antonio Pappano, Michael Tilson Thomas, Franz Welser-Möst and Ivor Bolton.

-As a recitalist she has been heard in many major venues in Europe and North America including London’s Wigmore Hall, the Concertgebouw Amsterdam, Lincoln Center New York, La Monnaie Brussels, Frankfurt, Washington, San Francisco and Frankfurt.
+As an acclaimed recitalist she has been heard in many major venues internationally including Wigmore Hall, Concertgebouw Amsterdam, Lincoln Center New York, La Monnaie Brussels, Washington and San Francisco.

-Recent and future concert engagements include performances with the Hallé, BBC NOW, BBC Symphony, New York Philharmonic, Gothenberg Symphony, Helsinki Philharmonic, Accademia Nazionale di Santa Cecilia, Orchestre Philharmonique de Radio-France, Stockholm Philharmonic, Swedish Radio Symphony, Swedish Chamber Orchestra, Vienna Philharmonic, Czech Philharmonic, Orquesta Sinfonica Castilla y Leon, Dresden Philharmonie, Sydney, Melbourne and Adelaide Symphony Orchestras, Netherlands Philharmonic, tours in Europe and the US with the San Francisco Symphony, performances at Wiener Konzerthaus, Baltic Sea Festival, Edinburgh International Festival, BBC Proms, Gurrelieder at the Helsinki Festival as well as recitals at the Concertgebouw, Stockholm Concert Hall, Staatsgalerie Stuttgart, Wigmore Hall and Oxford Lieder Festival.
+Recent and future concert engagements include performances with the Hallé, BBC NOW, BBC Symphony, Accademia Nazionale di Santa Cecilia, New York Philharmonic, Royal Liverpool Philharmonic, Orchestre Philharmonique de Radio-France, Uppsala Chamber Orchestra, Swedish Radio Symphony, Swedish Chamber Orchestra, Vienna Philharmonic, Gothenberg Symphony Orchestra, Czech Philharmonic, Orquesta Sinfonica Castilla y Leon, Lonon Symphony Orchestra, Dresden Philharmonie, Sydney, Melbourne and Adelaide Symphony Orchestras, Netherlands Philharmonic, tours in Europe and the US with the San Francisco Symphony, performances at Wiener Kozerthaus, Baltic Sea Festival, Edinburgh International Festival and the BBC Proms as well as recitals at the Concertgebouw, Stockholm Concert Hall and Wigmore Hall, London.

-Recent and future operatic engagements include Ruggiero/Alcina in Gothenburg and Stuttgart, Orfeo / Orfeo ed Euridice, Erwartung / Schoenberg, Gertrude / Hamlet, Klytaemnestra / Elektra, Gefors’ Notorius, Norma (title role) and Fricka (Das Rheingold and Die Walküre) in Gothenburg, Der Besuch der alten Dame for the Theater an der Wien, Donna Elvira for Covent Garden and for Gothenberg, Ariane et Barbe-bleu for the Opera de Lyon, Fricka at the Gran Teatre del Liceu in Barcelona, Gothenburg and Opera North, Judith / Bluebeard’s Castle at the Brno National Theatre, Herodias / Salome in Stuttgart and Opera North, Brangäne in Stuttgart and Gothenburg, Sister Helen / Dead Man Walking for Norwegian Opera and Kundry / Parsifal for Opera North.
+Recent and future operatic engagements include Ruggiero/Alcina in Gothenburg and Stuttgart, Orfeo / Orfeo ed Euridice, Erwartung / Schoenberg, Gertrude / Thomas’ Hamlet, Clytemnestra Elektra, Gefors’ Notorius, Santuzza / Cavalleria Rusticana, Fricka / Das Rheingold and Walküre, Nicklausse / Les Contes d’Hoffmann, Auntie / Peter Grimes as well as Norma in Gothenburg, Ariane et Barbe Bleu in Basel, Oper Frankfurt and for the Opera de Lyon, Donna Elvira for Covent Garden, Fricka at the Gran Teatre del Liceu in Barcelona and Opera North, Brangäne in Stuttgart, Luxembourg and Gothenburg, Herodias / Salome in Stuttgart and for Opera North, Kundry / Parsifal for Opera North and Sister Helen / Dead Man Walking for Norwegian Opera, Kostelnicka in concert performances of Jenufa with the LSO under Sir Simon Rattle and with the Montreal Opera and at the Brno Festival.

 Katarina Karnéus is a member of the Gothenburg Opera and acts as an international ambassador for the company.
 She was recently presented with the Litteris et Artibus medal by H.M.
 The King of Sweden.